animysore/blog/_posts/2014-10-28-google-inbox-review.md

 We've all felt the need to group annoying repetitive emails under one label.
 Inbox introduces **Bundling** which basically means most of your email is now grouped under many *bundles* - which are easy to read and more pleasing to the eye.
 Bundles form one of the core features of Google Inbox, and it seems me to stand for order and simplicity in the otherwise chaotic realm of my email inbox.

 Remember all those yucky groups you had to make for boring mail?
 Inbox takes that burden off your back by automatically categorizing your mail under labels like `Promos` and `Updates`.
-Granted it sometimes confuses itself, but it can easily be trained to recognize the hundreds of email you get.
+Granted it sometimes confuses itself, but it can easily be trained to recognize the hundreds of emails you get.

 <figure class = "third" >
 	<a href="/images/inbox-android-sidebar-screen